ns-code/micro-frontends-cartapp/README.md

 # micro-frontends-cartapp

-A frontend to be fetched by micro-frontends-homeapp
+To be assembled by the SPA at https://github.com/mapteb/micro-frontends-using-webcomponents